'It needs to be done': Louisville volunteer pays higher gas prices to feed neighborhood

+LOUISVILLE, Ky. — The rising gas prices because of the war in Ukraine has cost everyone, including volunteers in Louisville who deliver meals to seniors.

-LOUISVILLE, Ky. — Tanya Briley is a volunteer with the nonprofit Meals on Wheels, an organization that delivers meals on a regular basis.
+Tanya Briley is a volunteer with Meals on Wheels, which is part of the Louisville Metro Senior Nutrition Program.

 Briley has been delivering food to homebound seniors every Thursday since 2013.
 She said she drops off five days' worth of packaged meals to seniors in the Buechel neighborhood.